Fiberwise symmetrizations for variational problems on fibred manifolds: Preliminaries

 \subsection{Conventions and Notations}

 Here are collected some common conventions and notations to be used throughout this paper.

 First of all, every manifold is assumed to be smooth and connected unless otherwise stated.
-When $X$ is a $k$-dimensional Riemannian manifold (possibly with boundary), $\mu(X)$ denotes the $k$-dimensional volume of $X$.
-In a measure space $(X,\mu)$, $\mu(S)$ of a measurable subset $S$ denotes the measure of $S$, and we shall denote the characteristic function of a measurable subset $S$ by $\chi_{_S}$.
+When $X$ is a $k$-dimensional Riemannian manifold (possibly with boundary), $\mu(X)$ denotes the $k$-dimensional volume of $X$, and $\chi_{_S}$ denotes the characteristic function of a subset $S$.

 In case that a Lie group $G$ has a smooth left (or right) action on a smooth manifold $X$, it induces a left (or right) action on $C^\infty(X)$ respectively defined by